ramorris3/nx-cypress/README.md

 ## Notes

 Importing without the `as` typescript keyword works.
-So I wonder if it has something to do with the `ts-loader` it defaults to using.

 declare:
 ```ts